JuanGMendoza/JuanGMendoza.github.io/README.md

 This folder contains a template "header.js" and "footer.js" file which is used on all website HTML pages.
 Since the "header" and "footer" HTML components are prone to frequent updates, injecting them into the pages with a "script" tag makes the website more maintainable when one of these components needs to be updated.
 To update the header or footer on every single website page in a single step, you need only update its corresponding file in this directory.

-There is also a "social_media_card.js" file, which is used to inject code into the HTML "head" tag.
-This file defines the special details that appear when you paste a link to your website on social media website (i.e. an image and description).

-Finally, there is a "blogpost_breadcrumbs.js" file in this directory for use on all blog posts.
+There is also a "blogpost_breadcrumbs.js" file in this directory for use on all blog posts.
 Since the "breadcrumbs" element will be copy/pasted on every blog post, having it templated allows for easier changes down the road.